Photography ANTONELLA MORELLI

 I wanted to be an international human rights lawyer.
 I volunteered in impoverished areas in Jakarta and taught English in Vietnam for children with HIV.
 I think we learn empathy naturally when we travel and encounter people in the real world.

-When I arrived in Australia, I worked with asylum seekers who were detained on Christmas Island and later on, helped newly arrived refugees from war torn Sudan.
+When I arrived in Australia, I worked with asylum seekers who were detained on Christmas Island where I helped newly arrived refugees from war torn Sudan.
 It didn’t take me long to realise that injustice existed in our own backyard.

 Injustice exists in our healthcare system and I ended up in policy work, focusing on health.
 It was when it took me almost 6 months to advocate for a medical transfer for a Tamil asylum seeker who arrived with an amputated leg that I then realised my passion was better rights and sovereignty within the healthcare system.